 FAQs & Tips for Perfect Crème Brûlée

-Crème Brûlée is simple but there are small details that make a big difference — from ingredient ratios to how you handle the caramel topping.
+Crème Brûlée is a simple dessert, but small details can make a big difference — from ingredient ratios to how you handle the caramel topping.
 Here are answers to the most common questions to help you get it right every time.

 What’s the difference between Crème Brûlée and caramel custard pudding?

-While the ingredients are similar, the texture is totally different.
-Caramel puddings are soft and silky with a liquid caramel sauce poured underneath or over the top.
-Crème Brûlée is richer and creamier, topped with a crisp caramelized sugar crust that cracks beautifully with each spoonful — the combination of silky custard and crisp caramel is what makes it so special.
+While the ingredients are similar, the textures are quite different.
+Caramel custards are soft and silky, usually served with a layer of liquid caramel underneath or on top.
+Crème Brûlée, on the other hand, is richer and creamier, finished with a thin, crisp caramelized sugar crust that cracks with each spoonful.
+That contrast between silky custard and crisp caramel is what makes it so distinctive.

 Does the egg yolk amount need to be precise?

 Absolutely — we strongly recommend weighing your yolks with a kitchen scale.
-Too much yolk will make the custard overly rich and heavy; too little and it won’t set properly or have that luxurious texture.
+Too much yolk will make the custard overly rich and heavy; too little and it won’t set properly or achieve that smooth, luxurious texture.
 Stick to the recipe for best results.

 Can I substitute the vanilla bean?
 How do I store used vanilla beans?

-If vanilla beans are too pricey or hard to find, you can use a good-quality vanilla extract instead, or even half a bean for a milder flavor.
-Don’t toss the scraped bean — rinse, dry thoroughly, and store it in a jar of sugar to make your own vanilla sugar for future bakes!
+If vanilla beans are too expensive or hard to find, you can use a good-quality vanilla extract instead, or even half a bean for a milder flavor.
+Don’t discard the scraped pod — rinse it, dry it thoroughly, and store it in a jar of sugar to make homemade vanilla sugar for future baking.

 How do you get that perfect, thin, crisp caramel crust?

 For the best results, sprinkle sugar twice and torch twice.
-First, cover the top evenly with a thin layer of sugar and torch to light gold.
-Then add a bit more sugar in the center and torch to a deeper amber.
-Always brush off excess sugar from the ramekin rim to avoid burnt bits.
-Let it sit for a couple of minutes — that’s when the crust hardens perfectly.
+First, cover the surface evenly with a thin layer of sugar and torch until lightly golden.
+Then add a bit more sugar in the center and torch again until it reaches a deeper amber color.
+Always brush off excess sugar from the rim to prevent burning.
+Let it sit for a couple of minutes — this allows the crust to fully harden.

 Does ramekin depth matter?

-Shallow ramekins are ideal — they give you a better ratio of creamy custard to crisp caramel in every bite.
-Deeper ramekins work too, but they can make the dessert feel too dense or rich.
-Classic French Crème Brûlée is usually served in shallow dishes for a reason!
+Shallow ramekins are ideal, as they give you a better balance of creamy custard and crisp caramel in each bite.
+Deeper ramekins will still work, but they can make the dessert feel slightly heavier.
+Classic French Crème Brûlée is traditionally served in shallow dishes for this reason.

 Do I really not need a water bath?